prdpx7/pkgstat/readme.md

     });
 ```
 ## Why
-* To learn node and publishing npm packages.
+* To learn about node and publishing npm packages.
 * To create a universal package metadata extraction tool for different languages (will add support for other package managers and languages in future).